Day 15 - Burnt Porridge Bay / Croabh Haven / Kilmartin / Crinan Canal / Tarbert / Ferry to Lochranza

 He who calls the ferry, pays!

-The road was just as horrible the second time.
-Despite slipping into the woods occasionaly for a suitable camping place, all we found was a hosts of midges lying in ambush.
+Despite slipping into the woods occasionally for a suitable camping place, all we found was a hosts of midges lying in ambush.
 To add to our woes, it started to rain quite heavily.
-The next place to aim for was the ferry 'bus shelter' at Claonaig and spend the night there.
+The next place to aim for was the ferry 'bus shelter' at Claonaig and to spend the night there.

 We thought that the ferry would not be running this late into a Saturday evening.
-It was with absolute amazement that after on cresting a hill, that the ferry was still running, a lone car being loaded on it was the big clue.
-No sooner had we looked at each other and smiled, when at once the ramp went up and the ferry moved off.
+It was with absolute amazement that after on cresting a hill, that we saw in the distance that the ferry was sitting on the slipway, a lone car being loaded on it was the big insentive to get a 'move on'.
+No sooner had we looked at each other and smiled, when the ramp went up and the ferry started to move off.
 Chris had the foresight to wave and shout at the ferry – a wave of desperation if there ever was one, much to our amazement the ferry reversed back and dropped its ramp.
 This was our big break and very soon Chris was hugging the big ferryman, as for the second time it made its way for the last run of the day.
 This was our last ferry using our rover ticket and CalMac Ferries had been simply brilliant throughout our trip.

 Our last night